São Luís, Maranhão

 São Luís, created originally as Saint-Louis-de-Maragnan, is the only Brazilian state capital founded by France (see France Équinoxiale) and it is one of the three Brazilian state capitals located on islands (the others are Vitória and Florianópolis).
 The historic center of the city (dating from the 17th century) has its original street plan preserved and was named a UNESCO World Heritage Site in 1997.

 The city has two major sea ports: Madeira Port and Itaqui Port, through which a substantial part of Brazil's iron ore, originating from the (pre)-Amazon region, is exported.
 The city's main industries are metallurgical with Alumar, and Vale.
-São Luís is home of the Federal University of Maranhão.
+São Luís is home of the Federal University of Maranhão and Estadual University of Maranhão.